What is a derivative?

 On February 10, 2025, the President issued Proclamation 10895 and 10896 on Adjusting Imports of Aluminum and Steel into the United States, under Section 232 of the Trade Expansion Act of 1962.
 These new proclamations target additional derivative articles that are further downstream than those covered in the original 2018 proclamation.
 On June 3, 2025, additional changes were made to further expand steel derivatives applicable to these tariffs.
 The Commerce Department published a notice on June 16, 90 FR 25208.

-The proclamation provided for inclusions by the Secretary of Commerce and by requests of a producer of an article in the US or an industry association, to determine if additional items shall be subject to these tariffs.
+The proclamations provided for inclusions by the Secretary of Commerce and by requests of a producer of an article in the US or an industry association, to determine if additional items shall be subject to these tariffs.
 Therefore, we encourage you to continually monitor Mohawk communications and the Federal Register to inform you of additional goods subject to these duties.

 How are the additional duties applied specific to these new derivatives?